vtcoders/mw/README.md

      - it has to be this way in order to keep subscription state on the server and all clients consistant

+     - We do not open a subscription for writing.
+We just write, depending on what the client javaScript tells us to do

  - All clients subscribe to all subscriptions by default.
 Use *unsubscribe()* to opt out and *subscribe()* to opt back in.

    - therefore subscription policy is implemented via client javaScript

 ## Client Record